Sugarfree (Filipino band)

 Sugarfree is a Filipino rock band currently composed of Jal Taguibao on vocals and bass guitar, and Carlo "Kaka" Quisimbing on drums.
 Former notable members include chief songwriter and frontman Ebe Dancel on vocals and guitars, and Mitch Singson on drums.
+The band reached its peak of success during the lineup trio of Dancel, Taguibao and Quisumbing.

 Sugarfree had five albums throughout the course of their career: Sa Wakas (2003), Dramachine (2004) and the repackaged version of Dramachine (2006), Tala-Arawan (2006), Sugarfree Live! with the Manila Symphony Orchestra (2008), and Mornings and Airports (2009), all under PolyEast Records (formerly known as EMI Philippines).

-After a disbandment in 2011, the band returned as a duo in 2020.
+The group went on hiatus in 2011 due to musical differences.
+Several members formed their own groups like Dancel became a solo artist and formed 3D, while Singson formed his own pop group Ciudad.

+In 2020, after 9 years on hiatus, the band announced that they would reunite as a duo.
+Taguibao leads on vocals and guitars and Quisumbing on drums.

 History

 Active years (1999–2011)

 Sugarfree were a pop-alternative group formed in 1999.
 Their sound was heavily influenced by the likes of Popsicle, Eraserheads, Oasis, and Radiohead.
 The initial line up had The Pin-Ups' and Ciudad's Mitch Singson on drums.
 Singson left the band in August 2006 for personal reasons.
 Quisumbing immediately took over.

 They were signed to Viva Records but their album was shelved.
 By 2003, with the help of Tracks Studio's Angee Rozul, their first offering was picked up and released by EMI Philippines (now known as PolyEast Records).